 The Model 4 was Seth Thomas's only known key-wind model, and it's very surprising that a key-wind watch would follow the stem-wound Model 1, but it was one of the four new models designed under Charles Higginbotham's tenure at the company.
 Only a few thousand were made and could be used in either open-face or hunting configuration, depending on the style of case.

 The earliest known publication for the Model 4 was 1888, which also followed the departure of the open-face Model 1.
 There were ads for it as late as 1896, but production of the Model 4 continued throughout the Old Eagle Series run and into the serial number range of the New Eagle line, which began at SN 700,000.
 A final run of a hundred was produced at SN 718,101, likely just to have a key-wind choice on hand for those customers who still preferred them.
-There is no reported advertisement of the Model 4 past 1900.
+There is no known adverts of the Model 4 past 1900.
 Private labels have been reported.

 Small quantities of Models 2, 3, and 6 have been reported with keyed arbors, and it's not known if those are transitional pieces that can still be stem-wound or if they are key-wind only.